nachogl1/portfolio/README.md

 Portfolio

-Just by pushing to master it will re-deploy automatically, good day init
+Just by pushing to master it will re-deploy automatically.

+Thanks to soumyajit4419